Mahmood Madani: Activism

 In May 2018, he established a Civil Services Examination coaching centre with the Zakat Foundation of India for approximately 500 candidates.
 In July 2018, Madani established the Jamiat Youth Club (affiliated with the JUH), which was modelled after the Bharat Scouts and Guides organisation.
 Madani expressed his intentions to expand the Jamiat Youth Club gradually through expanding membership by 1.25 million each year, with a target membership of 12.5 million across 100 districts by 2028.

-Following the abrogation of Article 370 on 5 August 2019 and the subsequent period of civil unrest in Kashmir, Madani convened a meeting of leading Muslim organisations and religious leaders in India through the JUH, where he co-sponsored a unanimous resolution that called for the restoration of normalcy and the protection of human rights in Kashmir, while also supporting the integrity and stability of India.
-The central organising council of the JUH passed a similar resolution on 12th September 2019, which was also presented by Madani.
+Following the abrogation of Article 370 on 5 August 2019 and the subsequent period of civil unrest in Kashmir, Madani convened a meeting of leading Muslim organisations and religious leaders in India through the JUH, where he co-sponsored a unanimous resolution that questioned the way of abrogating Article 370, called for the restoration of normalcy and the protection of human rights in Kashmir, while also supporting the integrity and stability of India.
+The central organising council of the JUH passed a similar resolution on 12 September 2019, which was also presented by Madani.
 This resolution was later presented to the Indian Minister of Home Affairs, Amit Shah, by a JUH delegation.
 However, Madani's strong support for national integrity, which he expressed on a variety of media platforms, including the Geneva Press Club, was met with opposition from the Indian Islamic community, who viewed it as an expression of support for the Indian government.

 On 6 October 2019, Madani criticised Amit Shah for his role in the National Register of Citizens (NRC), and the Citizenship (Amendment) Act, 2019 (CAA).
 Madani also called for nationwide protests against the CAA, which were held nationwide at over 1000 locations in December 2019.
 Madani would later continue to lead protests against the CAA.
 The JUH, under Madani's leadership, also called for a complete boycott of the NRC process.
 Madani also led relief and advocacy efforts for the victims of the 2020 Delhi Riots.

 During the initial phase of the COVID-19 pandemic in India, Madani offered the use of 10,000 isolation centres in a letter to the Prime Minister, Narendra Modi.
 In February 2021, Madani launched the Jamiat Open School through the JUH in order to provide secondary and higher secondary education to Madrassa students.

+Personal life

+Madani has a brother, Masood Madani, who is also a politician.